Git Team Workflows Best Practices: Merge or Rebase?

 Decisions, decisions, decisions: What do you value most?

 So what's best?
 What do the experts recommend?

 If you and your team are not familiar with, or don't understand the intricacies of

 rebase, then you probably shouldn't use it.
 In this context, always merge is the safest option.

 If you and your team are familiar with both options, then the main decision revolves around this: Do you value more a clean, linear history?
 Or the traceability of your branches?
 In the first case go for a rebase policy, in the later go for a merge one.

 Note that a rebase policy comes with small contraindications and takes more effort.

-The policy inside Atlassian's Stash team is always to merge feature branches, and require that branches are merged through a pull request for quality and code review.
+The policy inside Atlassian's Bitbucket team is always to merge feature branches, and require that branches are merged through a pull request for quality and code review.
 But the team is not too strict around fast-forward.

 This article is the result of the confluence of insightful exchanges (pun intended!) with the Bitbucket team on the topic.

 This piece hopefully dispels the doubts on this, and allows you to adopt an approach that works for your team.
 Follow me @durdn, and the fantastic @AtlDevtools team for more